ddnexus/pagy/docker/README.md

 GROUP=$(id -gn) UID=$(id -u) GID=$(id -g) docker-compose build pagy pagy-jekyll
 ```

-You need to run this only once to build the images.
+You need to run this only once, when you build the images.
+After that you just run th containers (see below).

 ## Use it